eturkes/website-eturkes-hugo/content/authors/admin/_index.md

 ---
 I am a PhD candidate under the supervision of Prof. Karen E. Duff at University College London, investigating the basis of tauopathies such as Alzheimer's Disease using bioinformatic approaches.

 In my past work, I analyzed fMRI data from the Human Connectome Project with the Boston University Speech Lab to further refine the DIVA model of speech.
-And for my Master's research at The University of Tokyo, I performed behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.
+For my Master's research at The University of Tokyo, I performed behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.

 In my spare time, I am passionate about music and especially electric guitar.
 I also try to engage in community outreach with the support of Rotary International, having been a Rotary Scholar in Japan and a member of clubs in my area.